solana-labs/solana-program-library/SECURITY.md

 have been forked and deployed by prominent ecosystem projects, many of which have their own bug bounty programs.

-While we cannot guarantee a bounty from another entity, we can put you in touch with these teams, increasing your chances of receiving a bounty for your work.
+While we cannot guarantee a bounty from another entity, we can help determine who may be affected and put you in touch the corresponding teams.

 <a name="process"></a>
 ## Incident Response Process